bigshellpliskin/sothebais/apps/admin/src/app/api/README.md

 ## Development

 When adding new endpoints:
-1. Create a new directory under the appropriate section
+1. Create a new directory under the appropriate section following the hierarchical structure
 2. Implement the route handler using Next.js API routes
 3. Follow the established patterns for error handling and logging
 4. Update this documentation with the new endpoint details